AI @ Clorox

 2021 Q2

-Expanded AI-driven chatbots for customer service inquiries to provide sanitizing and disinfecting information during the pandemic.
+Expanded AI chatbot usage for customer service to provide critical sanitizing and disinfecting information amid the pandemic.

 2021 Q1